 The process of removing the ECU from the vehicle, opening and reading all the information on the bench.
 This is also used for cloning ECU’s and more complex tuning/editing including

 when OBD communication

-Stage 3/4 applications for the more heavily modified vehicles.
-This includes tuning, road logging and adjustments as necessary.
+Stage 3-4 tuning applications for the more heavily modified vehicles.
+This includes tuning, road logging and adjustments to our software as necessary.